 Files are safeguarded with encryption, but also need a meticulous audit log that tracks file and site activity, including the login attempts, username, IP address, file path, and time/date that a file was accessed.
 In some industries, this data must be maintained for three, seven, and even the duration of someone’s life plus seven years.

 SmartFile has always valued data privacy, and we pay close attention to the external factors affecting the specific industries we support.
 For instance, SmartFile has always been HIPAA-compliant.
 A HIPAA-compliant file management platform will ensure that any personal health information (PHI) is as secure as possible during storage and transfer.

 Both maintenance and updates are important factors in choosing a file management platform.
 Without updates, your platform will depreciate not only in value but in security.
 New threats appear every day, therefore

 SmartFile offers continuous maintenance, running antivirus scans on all files as their received.
 SmartFile updates for on-premise devices are offered quarterly and new features are being released as they’re built for cloud accounts.

 5) File Lifecycle Management

-Just like storage rooms of the past, many businesses have old files that they’re hoarding.
-Where this becomes a problem is if these documents have PHI or other sensitive information on them; these types of files need to be tracked and maintained.
-File lifecycle management can help manage files throughout their lifespan.
+Just like storage rooms of the past, many businesses have age-old files that they’re hoarding.
+This becomes a major problem if these documents contain PHI or other sensitive information and are not being actively managed or protected.
+These types of files need to be tracked and maintained, and file lifecycle management provides a plan throughout the file lifespan.

-With file lifecycle management features, files can be tracked by date and activity.
-An administrator will create a path for a file and if they hit certain milestones, a specified action will occur.
+With file lifecycle management features, files can be tracked by date and activity, and even have the option to be automated.
+With automation, an administrator can create a path for a file and if they hit certain milestones, a specified action will occur.

 Automating the file lifecycle is not always the most simple process, but it can prove very valuable for companies.
-Freeing up storage space for the most important information or documents can take the strain off of resources and save companies money by not using the best storage for less essential files.
+Freeing up storage space for the most important information or documents can take the strain off of resources and save companies money—especially if they have allowed less than essential files to take up storage space.